carpentries-lab/python-aos-lesson/episodes/06-github.md

 ~~~
 {: .output}

-Now, it is prompting Dracula for a passphrase.
+Now, it is prompting us for a passphrase.
-Since he is using his lab’s laptop that other people sometimes have access to, he wants to create a passphrase.
+If you're using a laptop that other people sometimes have access to,
+you might want to create a passphrase.
 Be sure to use something memorable or save your passphrase somewhere,
 as there is no "reset my password" option.